 - The phased retirement agreement will specify the faculty member’s retirement date.

-In addition to the Phased Retirement Agreement the university and faculty member enter at the beginning of the Program, the faculty member also is required to sign a standard Release Agreement prior to participating in the Program and at the time of retirement.
 Participation in the Program is conditioned upon the faculty member entering into a standard Release Agreement prior to participating in the Program and at the end of the Program.

 Because the Phased Retirement Program is intended to allow the university to plan in advance for faculty staffing, faculty members who enter the Program will not be permitted to extend their retirement dates beyond the end of the agreed upon phased retirement period.
 During the phased retirement period, the university may terminate the faculty member’s employment only under conditions fully covered in Chapter IV, Section 1.g.(1) and (2) of the Faculty Code.
-In addition, the decision to participate in the Program is irrevocable; provided, however, a participating faculty member may elect to discontinue Program participation and elect Normal Retirement prior to the end of the phased retirement period pursuant to the terms of the Normal Retirement policy, including all applicable notice requirements.
+In addition, the decision to participate in the Program is irrevocable.
+However, a participating faculty member may elect to discontinue Program participation and elect Normal Retirement prior to the end of the phased retirement period pursuant to the terms of the Normal Retirement policy, including all applicable notice requirements.

 Examples of Phased Retirement Teaching Loads and Pay.
 Please note, terms of any Plan are subject to the approval of the Provost, and will also encompass other university service expectations: